dklounge/dklounge.github.io/_posts/2014-03-03-meetup-101-what-makes-them-successful.md

 This is a first post in a series about meetups and how you can use them for personal or community growth.
 Stay tuned during March, as we also hit topics like:

-* -How do you grow the membership?
+* How do you grow the membership?
-* -How much time does it take?
+* How much time does it take?
-* -Can you make money with a meetup group?
+* Can you make money with a meetup group?
-* -Interviews with successful organizers
+* Interviews with successful organizers